drduh/PC-Engines-APU-Router-Guide/README.md

 $ ssh-add -L | awk '{print $1" "$2}' | xclip
 ```

-Or generate new key on the client and copy it to clipboard:
+Or generate a new SSH key on the client and copy it to clipboard:

 ```console
 $ ssh-keygen -f ~/.ssh/pcengines -C 'sysadm'